OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **Is there a list of all ASPSPs participating in the Open Banking Ecosystem?**

-Together with UK Finance and FDATA, OBIE has developed and maintains a list of ASPSPs here: <a href="https://openbanking.atlassian.net/wiki/spaces/AD/pages/1135346433/Transparency+Calendar/" class="external-link" rel="nofollow">Transparency Calendar</a>
+Together with UK Finance and FDATA, OBL has developed and maintains a list of ASPSPs here: <a href="https://openbanking.atlassian.net/wiki/spaces/AD/pages/1135346433/Transparency+Calendar/" class="external-link" rel="nofollow">Transparency Calendar</a>

 This shows key information including: contact details, which directory is being used, and a link to a page maintained by each ASPSP showing further details of the APIs being implemented by each.
 While this list does not guarantee to include all UK ASPSPs, it is intended to be as comprehensive as possible.

 ### **What error code should an ASPSP send back to a TPP if a wrong x-fapi-financial-id was sent in the request?**

-The `x-fapi-financial-id` header was required up until Version 3.1.1 of the OBIE Read-write API profile.
+The `x-fapi-financial-id` header was required up until Version 3.1.1 of the OBL Read-write API profile.
 ASPSPs that implement this version must reject an invalid request with a 403 (Forbidden).

 The requirement for providing `x-fapi-financial-id` in the request header was removed from FAPI and subsequently removed from Version 3.1.2 of the Read/Write API Specification.